Aztec Code Reader

 What is an Aztec code?

-The Aztec code is a two-dimensional (2D) barcode named for its unique pattern resembling an Aztec pyramid when viewed from above.
-They were introduced by Andrew Longacre Jr. and Robert Hussey in 1995.
+The Aztec code is a two-dimensional (2D) barcode named for its unique central pattern, which resembles an Aztec pyramid viewed from above.
+They were invented by Andrew Longacre Jr. and Robert Hussey in 1995, and are standardized in ISO/IEC 24778.

-Defined in the ISO/IEC 24778 standard, Aztec barcodes support any ASCII character in up to 32 data layers.
+Aztec barcodes support any ASCII character and can have up to 32 data layers.
 They come in three different types:

 Aztec Rune | 11×11 | N/A | 3 digits (0-225) | 1 byte |